exosite/ElectricImp_Exosite_Integration/README.md

 ```

 ## Troubleshooting ##
-To assist in troubleshooting, ensure [debugMode](#debugmode) is enabled on the agent.
+To assist in troubleshooting, ensure [Debug Mode](#setdebugmodevalue) is enabled on the agent.
 The debug log will viewable be in impCentral.

 ### Authorization Issues ###
 If you are recieving 401 Unauthorized error responses.
 The Auth token may be out of sync with the Exosite Product.

 **Solution**

-To mitigate this issue, clear the saved token in the agent, and reprovision the device using the steps below.
+To mitigate this issue, clear the saved token in the agent, and clear credentials in the Murano device.
+Then, reprovision the device.

-1.)
-Save current agent code \
-2.)
-Clear the agent's token
-  * Paste the contents of clearTable.agent.nut into the Agent code in impCentral.
-  * Commit and run the agent code.

-3.)
-Delete the device from Murano \
-4.)
-Reprovision the device by executing provision() on the Exosite Library